Lemons, Lavender, & Laundry

 Once the mixture holds its shape when squeezed (as seen above) press the mixture into the a silicone mold, and allow it to completely dry at room temperature.
 This will take anywhere from 12-48 hours (depending on the temperature and humidity level in your home).

-DIY Shower Bombs pressed into a silicone mold
+DIY Shower Steamers in silicone mold

 Once thoroughly dried, pop the shower steamers out of the mold and store them in an airtight container.
 I always like to add a label so people know what they are 🙂